 leader of the Kree Empire along with Ronan the Accuser.
 He's the most striking

 It's funny that the strikers are far better known than the actual fighters.
-The Marvel licence can't have been cheap for Data East so I don't know why these characters were pushed in the background to make way for some lesser known heroes.
+The Marvel licence can't have been cheap for Data East so I don't know why these characters were pushed in the background to make way for some lesser-known heroes.
 The rise of Marvel's Cinematic Universe wasn't a thing back then which goes some way in explaining it but both Iron Man and Thor had their own run of solo outings in comic book form so that should've given them extra attention.

 To accompany the standard Vs mode that every fighter has, Galactic Storm also boasts a Story mode and Battle mode.
-Story modes are not uncommon in the genre, but to my knowledge they're mainly bonus additions to home console ports.
+Story modes are not uncommon in the genre, but to my knowledge, they're mainly bonus additions to home console ports.
 This is the first that I've seen that includes it directly into the arcade cabinet.
 The story follows a 19-issue comic-book arc from the early 90s known as Operation: Galactic Strike which sees two warring alien empires - the Kree and the Shi'ar - bring their fight to Earth.
-Naturally the Avengers play peacekeeper taking the side of the Shi'ar.
+Naturally, the Avengers play peacekeeper taking the side of the Shi'ar.
 The Kree become something of a recurring enemy throughout the Marvel universe but few of the individual characters will make much of a second appearance.
 Many previous Marvel story arcs do get retrofitted to include the Kree (for example the X-Men like Inhumans are created due to a Kree formula known as Terrigen Mist).
 Beyond this, not much of any real importance happens other than a brief spat between Captain America and Iron Man which foreshadows their later animosity towards each other.

 The Story mode also does something quite unique in it's multiplayer.
 Player 2 can decide if he wants to be friend or foe.
 Being a foe pits you against Player 1 in standard single combat, but choosing to be a friend will initiate a co-op mode - another first in a fighting game and one I've rarely seen since.
 The two of you can even perform combo moves - another feature adopted by Capcom albeit not in co-op form.
 Another plus is that it gives you double the strikers, overpowering The Avengers completely.

 Striker attacks come in two-fold.
 There are two bars which fill up consecutively after every hit taken or special move landed.
 One represents a regular call to arms, while the other brings forth an even more special attack for massive damage.
 Each requires their own input of a special move to trigger, so it won't be too easy to pull off.
 You'll have to learn the ropes of any given character if you want to see Giant Man's huge, hairy arm attempt to grab the opposition King Kong style.
 All of the named members of the Kree Starforce team that features in the comic are here.
 As well as Ronan the Accuser, the remaining strikers for Team Kree consist of Ultimas, Sentry and Captain Atlas (spelled Att-las in the game for some reason).
-You can't mix and match heroes with villains but considering the helpers don't make too much of a different you won't miss it.
+You can't mix and match heroes with villains but considering the helpers don't make too much of a difference you won't miss it.

-At the end of the Story mode is a gun-toting boss named Galenkor.
+At the end of the Story Mode is a gun-toting boss named Galenkor.
 His design is fairly unmemorable with an equally unremarkable move set.
 He's not playable at all which is not unusual for arcade bosses but I doubt he'd be anyone's favourite if you could.

 You can tell why this game was so quickly forgotten.
 It was released during the height of fighting game popularity with Tekken, Virtua Fighter and Killer Instinct taking up the arcade floor space that could've been Galactic Storm's.
 The graphical style is very much like Killer Instinct with CGI-turned-sprite based characters.
 The animation was far smoother in Rare's classic with a larger roster of fighters too.
 And that came out in 1994.
 The US release was also delayed to 1996 when even more competition was mounting up.